-Each month, our books editor Fanny Blake picks the best new books to add to your reading list.
+Each month, the team here at w&h picks the best new books to add to your reading list.

 And, whether you’re looking for a thriller, romance or something to pull at the heartstrings, there’s sure to be something that takes your fancy on this month’s reading list…

 We say: Thanks to the backing and support of none other than HRH, Meghan Duchess of Sussex, it’s little wonder why this cookbook has quickly catapulted to best-seller status.
 The Hubb Community Kitchen are a community of women who were victims of the devastating Grenfell Tower fire in 2017, and began cooking together and sharing food to support themselves and their neighbours during the difficult time.
 It's the Duchess' first solo project as a member of the royal family, and a book we can't wait to get our hands on this month.